 The Lewis and Clark trail is maybe 5 minutes down the road from Klondike Park.
 You can camp at Klondike’s beautiful campground and get here really early.
 But, if you do not want to camp, it is only 45 minutes from downtown St. Louis.

-Many people use this trail to practice for through-hikes because it is a fairly longer trail located very close to the suburbs of St. Louis.
+Many people use this trail to practice for through-hikes because it is a fairly long trail located very close to the suburbs of St. Louis.
 There is also quite a bit of elevation gain throughout the trail making this fairly challenging.
-Half of the trail follows a tall bluff that looks over the Missouri river and the flat land on the other side.
+Half of the trail follows a tall bluff that looks over the Missouri River and the flat land on the other side.

 You can take a shortcut that makes the trail a shorter 4.7 miles.
 I liked to take the shortcut when I wanted a nice relaxing hike.
 There are a ton of trees at the top of the bluffs to hang a hammock on and look over the river.

 Hughes Mountain is right outside of Irondale, about an hour and a half south of St. Louis.
 The trail is not all that remarkable with the majority of it being grassland and some trees.
 Then you come out of the tree line and it opens up to a rock formation locally known as Devil’s Honeycomb, one of Missouri’s natural wonders.

-Devil’s Honeycomb was formed millions of years ago when magma cracked as it cooled.
+Devil’s Honeycomb has formed millions of years ago when magma cracked as it cooled.
 The outcome was strange rock columns coming out of the ground.
 Along with the Devil’s Honeycomb, you get a 360 view of the land around you at the top.

 Bell Mountain is located along the Ozark Trail, a trail that starts in St. Louis and meets the Ozark Highland Trail in Arkansas.
 Bell Mountain is one of the taller mountains in the Ozark Mountains reaching 1,702 feet of elevation.
 This loop reaches the summit giving you a very fair view of the surrounding area of the forest.